Kenneth MacAlpin

-Kenneth I is traditionally considered the founder of Scotland, which was then known as Alba, although like his immediate successors, he bore the title of King of the Picts.
+Kenneth I is traditionally considered the founder of Scotland, which was then known as Alba in Gaelic, although like his immediate successors, he bore the title of King of the Picts.
+It was Donald II that first bore the title of King of Alba as recorded by the Annals of Ulster and the Chronicon Scotorum.
 One chronicle calls Kenneth the first Scottish lawgiver but there is no information about the laws he passed.

 Origin

 According to the genealogy of the Scottish kings, Kenneth's father was Alpín mac Echdach, the King of Dál Riada, which existed in what is now western Scotland.
 Alpín is considered to be the grandson of Áed Find, a descendant of Cenél nGabráin, who ruled in Dál Riada.
 The Synchronism of the Irish Kings lists Alpín among the kings of Scotland.
 Modern historians are sceptical about the reign of Alpín in Dál Riada and his relationship with Áed, and believe this misconception is the result of negligence on the part of the scribes in some texts.
 The genealogy of the kings of Scotland and Dál Riada dates back to an original manuscript that was written during the reign of Malcolm III in the mid-to-late 11th century.
 The Rawlinson B 502 manuscript provides the following ancestry for Kenneth:

-There is very limited information about Alpín, the father of Kenneth.
+There is very limited information about Alpín, Kenneth's father.
 Some of Dál Riada's royal lists, which contain many scribal errors, say he ruled from 841 to 843.
 The Chronicle of Huntingdon, which was written in the late 13th century, states Alpín defeated the Picts at Galloway but the Picts then defeated him in a battle that took place in the same year, during which Alpín was killed.
 According to the chronicle, Alpín died on 20 July 834.
-This date is given in other sources but several researchers claim the date was probably copied from another source and the year of his death was obtained by recalculating the dates in the erroneous royal lists so they attribute Alpín's date of death to 840, or 841.
+This date is given in other sources but several researchers claim the date was probably copied from another source and the year of his death was obtained by recalculating the dates in the erroneous royal lists so they attribute Alpín's date of death to 840 or 841.

-Alpín's mother is likely to have been a Pictish princess, the sister of Constantine I and Óengus II.
+Kenneth's grandmother (Alpin's mother), is said to have been a Pictish princess, the sister of Constantine I and Óengus II.
 According to the Pictish tradition, a female representative of the royal dynasty could inherit the crown.
 This origin gave Kenneth a legitimate claim to the Pictish throne.

 Kenneth I had at least one brother, Donald I, who succeeded him as king.

 Life and reign

 Early years

 Kenneth MacAlpin is believed to have been born around 810 on the island of Iona, which is part of modern-day Scotland.
 After his father's death, Kenneth succeeded him as the King of Dál Riada.
 His coronation took place in 840 or 841.
-One of the main sources on the life of Kenneth is the 10th-century Chronicle of the Kings of Alba which describes the reigns of Scottish kings from Kenneth I to Kenneth II (r.
+One of the main sources on Kenneth's life is the 10th century Chronicle of the Kings of Alba which describes the reigns of Scottish kings from Kenneth I to Kenneth II (r.
 971–995).